Lemon Chia Shea Butter Soap Bars are a refreshing and lightly scented exfoliating simple soap bar that is great for beginner soap makers.

 Making soap was one on my list for the longest time.
 The internet is packed with recipes and techniques.
-It can be overhwelming to decide on one and give it a go.
-For me, I hate to waste money on something like this.
+It can be overwhelming to decide on one and give it a go.
+Me, I hate to waste money on something like this.
 So it took me a while to dive in and try a few.
 Once I found this method, that was it.
-This type of simple soap making is for both beginners and long time soap makers.
+This type of simple soap-making is for both beginners and long-time soap makers.

-It is my go to way to make soaps.
+It is my go-to way to make soap.
 They are fun to make as gifts and even to sell.
 People love them.
 It also helps that my daughter loves to cut the cubes of soap for me.

 1 lb of Shea Butter melt and pour soap base